BDC Hamburger Icon

 Promoting from within brings many benefits to an organization, including the following:

 • Promoting from within ensures a cultural fit.
 Existing employees have already figured out the company’s culture and unwritten rules.
 They’ve carved their niche and are comfortable operating in this environment.
-They also are familiar with the other employees and managers and how everyone operates, so they’re much less likely to be a bad hire.
+They are also familiar with the other employees and managers and how everyone operates, so they’re much less likely to be a bad hire

 When is it better to look externally for new hires?

-When you have an open position, it’s always a good idea to consider your internal talent pool first.
-However, you may decide to recruit new employees when your company finds itself in need of the following.
+You may decide to recruit new employees externally when your company finds itself in need of the following:

 Did you find this content helpful?